top of page

 THURSDAY

-Mentoring will be offered by Tom Prasada Rao, John Smith, and Bill Nash.
+9:30 am till 12 noon Mentoring will be offered by Scott Cook, Vance Gilbert and Bill Nash.
 Five 30-minute slots will be available for each of them.

-Steve Seskin and Mary Gauthier will talk about rewriting.
 Writing can more easily come from that dreamy/stream of consciousness place.
 Rewriting involves considering what you’ve already written and in many ways is a lot more tedious.
 In this seminar we examine all types of rewriting.
 Are you rewriting because the content is not serving the moment in the song, or is the problem the tone of how you put forth your idea?
 We'll also look at how to know when a song is done and the wisdom of sticking to the task versus putting a song away for a while and giving it a rest.
 Many times, I write more than I need just to give myself choices.
+We will choose several songs we’ve heard during the week and talk about what the writer might consider re-writing and why!

 12:00 pm to 1:00 - Lunch

-1:00 pm till 2:15 -
+1:00 pm till 2:30

-2:15 till 3:45 - Last small group classes
+2:45 till 4pm Last small group classes

-Bill Nash will offer a class on alternate tunings.
 He will teach you what they are and how to use them to open up a whole new world of possibilities for the musical side of your writing.

 4:00 till 5 pm -- Closing session.
 Q and A comments and a general catch all session with most of the instructors.
-5 pm big hugs and goodbyes

 The Kerrville Folk Festival is happy to provide a scholarship opportunity for a songwriter